DVDAGames/dnd-homebrew/Adventures/Red Hand the Devourer/Red Hand the Devourer.md

 #### The Reliquary (Aftermath)

 The fire in the brazier draws down until only hot coals radiate.
 The marble statue loosens its grip on the weapon and the adventurers can remove it.
+It's worth noting that this weapon makes the one who picked it up feel slightly rejuvenated (one of its perks is that it allows the character to rest in a similar fashion to the Elves' Trance ability as long as they have it equipped).

 As they retrieve the weapon, the whole tomb begins to shudder and rumble.
 They can hear the heavy stone of the secret door starting to roll shut.
 The party dashes for the exit and just barely escapes as the giant stone locks into place.

 There's no time for the party to catch their breath as the magic force that has kept the giant kite shield afloat gives out and the shield slams into the altar beneath it with a thunderous crash, stabbing through the ground before toppling forward and blocking the exit.
-The cieling starts to rain down on them as they look around for a way out.
+The ceiling starts to rain down on them as they look around for a way out.

 The ruined altar appears to open into some sort of dim tunnel beneath the tomb.

 #### Escape!

-The tunnel is dark, mustly, and rumbling voilently, but it isn't currently collapsing.
+The tunnel is dark, musty, and rumbling violently, but it isn't currently collapsing.
 The adventurers must navigate through the tunnel before it collapses.

 This initiates a **Skill Challenge** which will end once the players have accumulated 5 successes or 3 failures.
 The Skills that will be especially useful in this Challenge are:  Perception, Insight, Investigation, Survival, and Nature.